 What is an accessory after the fact?
 Someone can be charged as an accessory after a crime if they aid or assist the individual who committed a crime under California Penal Code 32.
-To get somebody for an accessory after the fact, the prosecutors will have to be able to prove that the original perpetrator committed a felony.
+To convict someone of accessory after the fact, prosecutors must prove that the original perpetrator committed a felony.

 Then, the person charged with accessory after the fact hid that person or aided that person sometime after the crime was committed.
-If they can prove these things, they can charge them with accessory after the fact, and the person could be looking at a felony and time in prison or county jail.
+If they can prove these things, they can charge the person with accessory after the fact, and the individual could face a felony charge and time in prison or county jail.

 To properly evaluate whether you should be charged with accessory after the fact or whether the case should be dismissed, you need to meet with a criminal defense attorney.
 A competent attorney who has handled these cases and understands the concepts that make a person guilty of accessory after the fact can help you navigate the legal process.
 They can determine if the chain of causation was broken, i.e., if the person is not aiding or helping an individual who committed a felony.

-Another significant issue is whether or not the person who is supposedly aiding or helping is an accessory after the fact, whether that person knows that the perpetrator of the original crime committed a crime.
-If the person lets him in the house, for example, but has no idea whether or not they committed a crime, they obviously cannot be guilty of the crime of accessory after the fact.
+Another significant issue is whether the person allegedly aiding or helping is an accessory after the fact, specifically whether that person is aware that the perpetrator of the original crime has committed another crime.
+If the person lets him in the house, for example, but has no idea whether he committed a crime, they obviously cannot be guilty of the crime of accessory after the fact.
 Our Los Angeles criminal defense attorneys will explain further below.

 Legal Defenses for Accessory After the Fact – PC 32

-To defend an accessory after the fact case, you will have to be able to argue that you had no idea that the person they are claiming you helped committed any felony offense.
-Another argument is that you were under a stressful situation and felt compelled or threatened to help the person.
+To defend an accessory after the fact case, you will have to be able to argue that you had no idea that the person they are claiming you helped commit any felony offense.
+Another argument is that you were in a stressful situation and felt compelled or threatened into helping the person.
 Sometimes, you're at your home, in your car – you're somewhere, and you mind your own business – and somebody puts you in a challenging position because they've committed a crime, and now they're asking you to help them.

 Every case is unique, and not all cases are the same.
 Therefore, it's crucial to sit down with an attorney and provide them with all the information related to your case without omitting anything or putting any spin on it.
-This will help your attorney understand your situation better and determine whether the prosecution has a strong case against you.
+This will help your attorney understand your situation better and provide you with the personalized legal advice you need.

 Best Strategy if You're Charged?

-Your best strategy is to sit down with a criminal defense attorney who has handled these cases and had a successful result.
-Also, if your attorney knows a local courthouse where the issue is pending, has dealt with the judges there the prosecutors there, and knows and understands their tendencies on these cases, that would put you at a considerable advantage.
+Your best strategy is to sit down with a criminal defense attorney who has handled these cases and achieved successful results.
+Also, if your attorney knows a local courthouse where the issue is pending, has dealt with the judges there and the prosecutors there, and knows and understands their tendencies on these cases, that would put you at a considerable advantage.

 To put yourself in the best position to get your matter dismissed or mitigated down to something less, you will need to assist your attorney with getting character letters and giving your version of events.

-Often, the police do not get your side of the story in an accessory after-the-fact case, and it's up to your criminal defense attorney to provide them with all the necessary information.
-To do this effectively, you need to be proactive and provide your attorney with a detailed account of what happened.
-This will enable them to represent you effectively and expedite your exit from the criminal justice system.
+It's often the case that the police only hear one side of the story in an accessory after-the-fact case.
+It's up to your criminal defense attorney to provide them with all the necessary information.
+By being proactive and providing your attorney with a detailed account of the events, you can empower them to represent you effectively and expedite your exit from the criminal justice system.